microsoft/SynapseML/README.md

    spark-submit --packages Azure:mmlspark:0.14 MyApp.jar
    ```

-This can be used in other Spark contexts too, for example, you can use MMLSpark
+This can be used in other Spark contexts too.
+For example, you can use MMLSpark
 in [AZTK](https://github.com/Azure/aztk/) by [adding it to the
 `.aztk/spark-defaults.conf`
 file](https://github.com/Azure/aztk/wiki/PySpark-on-Azure-with-AZTK#optional-set-up-mmlspark).